VMatthijs/efficient-chad-lean/README.md

 # Efficient CHAD in Lean

-Lean 4 formalization of efficient CHAD: typed source and target languages, evaluation, the CHAD transformation, linear cotangents, primal preservation, and amortized cost bounds.
+A Lean 4 translation (from Agda) of Tom Smeding's efficient CHAD development (https://github.com/tomsmeding/efficient-chad-agda): typed source and target languages, evaluation, the CHAD transformation, linear cotangents, amortized cost bounds, and the main correctness and cost theorems.

 ## Build